maniekx86/trollblocker-database/README.md

 Use Issues / Pull requests tab to suggest a site to block/unblock

-This extension is in testing phase!
+This extension is getting out of testing phase!